 Gone are the days when policing the community just came down to gathering physical evidence and noting down competing statements about what happened.
-As video camera technology has become smaller and higher-quality, far more of the work police do is likely to be recorded, whether by CCTV, bystanders with smartphones, or more recently by police AI dash cams and body cams.
+As video camera technology has become smaller and higher-quality, far more of the work police do is likely to be recorded, whether by CCTV, bystanders with smartphones, or more recently by body cams and AI dash cams.

 If you’re worried about increased private and state surveillance, you might not welcome the prospect of the police being equipped with extra recording equipment.
 However, the videos recorded by police are, by their very nature, likely to contain a useful record of disputes, law breaking, crime scenes, and the police’s response to them.
 As such, they can be extremely valuable tools for improving community safety, as well as ensuring that police officers conduct themselves appropriately and are held more accountable.